 - 1. Become aware of intellectual property rights, concepts, treaties, agencies and international organizations involved in sanctioning IP rights - 2.
 Identify different types of intellectual properties, ownership rights and the scope of the protection - 3.
 Get an adequate knowledge on patents, trademarks, copy rights and to get property rights for their intellectual work - 4.
 Able to identify, apply, and assess ownership rights, registration processes for IP rights - 5.
 Discern the approaches for intellectual property management and intellectual property audits - 6.
-Have Demonstrate knowledge and understanding the impact of unfair competition and latest developments in IP rights at international level
+Demonstrate knowledge and understanding on unfair competition and latest developments in IP rights at international level

-INTRODUCTION TO INTELLECTUAL PROPERTY: Introduction, types of intellectual property, international organizations, agencies and treaties, importance of intellectual property rights.
+INTRODUCTION TO INTELLECTUAL PROPERTY: Introduction, types of intellectual property, international organizations, agencies and treaties, importance of intellectual propertyrights.